hallowelt/mwstake-mediawiki-component-alertbanners/README.md

 ### Implement a provider

-Create a class that implements `MWStake\MediaWiki\Component\AlertBanners\IHandler`.
+Create a class that implements `MWStake\MediaWiki\Component\AlertBanners\IAlertProvider`.
 For convenience you may want to derive directly from the abstract base class `MWStake\MediaWiki\Component\AlertBanners\AlertProviderBase`

 ### Register a provider